Movement-2016/bellman/README.md

 npm run deploy-prod
 ````
 ### Delete
-You can un-deploy (delete) the APIs and all their associated resources (tables, IAM roles, etc.) by using the serverless.
+You can un-deploy (delete) the APIs and all their associated resources (tables, IAM roles, etc.) by using the serverless command `remove`.
 There is no script for doing this, you can have to do that for each stage of each API
 ````bash
 cd src/plans
 serverless remove -s prod